Te Tuku-tahi i te Pūtea

 Review of the Impact Evaluation Process

-Ako Aotearoa’s Impact Evaluation Process is being updated following several independent reviews plus feedback from project teams and organisational budget holders.
+Ako Aotearoa’s Impact Evaluation Process has been updated following several independent reviews plus feedback from project teams and organisational budget holders.

 The changes will strengthen and broaden the knowledge we gain on where and how impact takes place, e.g. including the improvement of educational, social, cultural and economic outcomes for learners.